-In addition to having the function of producing important hormones, it also helps to control the metabolic process, supporting the conversion of nutrients that are present in food, into useful energy for the maintenance of the body, and the ability to burn calories.
+In addition to producing crucial hormones, it also helps to control the metabolic process, supporting the conversion of nutrients present in food into sound energy for the maintenance of the body and the ability to burn calories.

-These hormones produced by the thyroid are key in the breakdown of cholesterol, controlling the levels of triglyceride fat that circulates through the bloodstream.
+These hormones produced by the thyroid are essential in the breakdown of cholesterol, controlling fat triglyceride levels that circulate through the bloodstream.

-One of the notable effects of a low thyroid includes mood swings accompanied by states of depression and anxiety, poor sleep and low immunity, and slowing down of metabolism, which result in fatigue and weight problems.
+One of the notable effects of low thyroid is mood swings accompanied by states of depression and anxiety, poor sleep and low immunity, and slowing down metabolism, resulting in fatigue and weight problems.

 Thyroid nodules are an accumulation of cells within the thyroid, creating an atypical mass.

-Thyroid nodules are not usually dangerous, but they may turn cancerous over time.
+Thyroid nodules are not usually dangerous, but they may turn cancerous.